fernandito77777/AWSDataAnalyticsPostgreWorkshop/docs/Glue.md

-# Transform data with Glue
+# Catalog the data with glue crawler and data catalog

 Now, we are going to use Glue data catalog to act as a metadata and connection between datalake and the ETL service in AWS have. to detect the datalake, glue will use crawler to crawl and create the metadata.